bmcmahen/react-gesture-responder/Readme.md

 - `onMoveShouldSet: (state, e) => boolean` - This is called during any gesture movement on the view.
 You can return true to claim the responder for that view.
 - `onStartShouldSetCapture: (state, e) => boolean` - The same as above, but using event capturing instead of bubbling.
 Useful if you want a parent view to capture the responder prior to children.
 - `onMoveShouldSetCapture: (state, e) => boolean`.
+- `onTerminationRequest: (state) => boolean`. - Should we allow the responder to be claimed by another view?
+This is only called when a parent `onMoveShouldSet` returns true.
+By default, it returns true.

 By default, if a parent and child both return true from `onStartShouldSet` the child element will claim the responder.